science-computing/butido/README.md

 # License

-butido was developed for science+computing ag (an Atos company).
+butido was developed for science + computing AG (an Atos company).

 License: EPL-2.0